 Located at the Corner of S. Main Ave and Sargent St. The Park contains a picnic table and benches so you can enjoy a nice picnic while overlooking the beauty of the National Wildlife Refuge.

-RORC-Ridgefield Outdoor Recreation Complex
+Ridgefield Outdoor Recreation Complex (RORC)

 The Ridgefield National Wildlife Refuge

+The Ridgefield National Wildlife Refuge offers adventures as well as driving, walking and hiking opportunities.
 The Ridgefield National Wildlife Refuge was established in 1965 to provide wintering habitat for the dusky subspecies of the Canada goose.
 Today, the Refuge preserves both habitat for wildlife, and evidence of the people who once lived here.

-Please check out RIDGFIELD NATIONAL WILDLIFE REFUGE for more information.
+Please check out Ridgefield National Wildlife Refuge for more information.